radian-software/selectrum/README.md

 * *To navigate to a candidate:* use the standard motion commands (`<up>`, `<down>`, `C-v`, `M-v`, `M-<`, `M->`).
 If you prefer, you can use `C-p` and `C-n` instead of the arrow keys.
-* *To accept the currently selected candidate:* type `RET`.
+* *To accept the currently selected candidate:* type `RET`/`C-m`.
   (With a prefix argument, accept instead the candidate at that point in the list, counting from one.
 See `selectrum-show-indices`.
 The value zero means to accept exactly what you've typed, as in the next bullet point.)
-You can also click the left mouse button on a candidate to choose it.
+You can also click the left mouse button on a candidate to choose it or use `M-m` to select one using `selectrum-quick-keys`.
 * *To submit what you've typed, even if it's not a candidate:* you can use `<up>` or `C-p` to select the user input just like a regular candidate, and type `RET` as usual.
 (Alternatively, you can type `C-j` to submit your exact input without selecting it first.)
 * *To abort:* as per usual, type `C-g`.
-* *To navigate into the currently selected directory while finding a file\:* type `TAB`.
+* *To navigate into the currently selected directory while finding a file\:* type `TAB`/`C-i`.
 (What this actually does is insert the currently selected candidate into the minibuffer, which for `find-file` has the effect of navigating into a directory.)
 With a positive prefix argument, insert the candidate at that display position (see `selectrum-show-indices`).
-You can also right click on a candidate to insert it into the minibuffer.
+You can also right click on a candidate to insert it into the minibuffer or use `M-i` for inserting one using `selectrum-quick-keys`.
 * *To copy the current candidate:* type `M-w` or what is bound to `kill-ring-save`.
 When there's an active region in your input, this still copies the active region.
 The behavior of `M-w` is not